het-tanis/prolug-labs/Ansible-Labs/11-Ansible-MOTD-Push/finish.md

 Look at you, learning Ansible!
-You vaulted information and decrypted it to read variables.
+You pushed MOTDs to all servers.
 You solved this challenge!